SergeoLacruz/inventree-supplier-panel/README.md

 In case something does not fit the panel will not render and you will get an error message.

 ## Issues
-### Mouser messed up
-It can happen that the Mouser shopping cart API gets messed up and no item are added into your cart.
-Just delete the cart in that case and delete the key in the plugin setting.
-A new key will be created and usually works.

 ### API keys are global
 The API keys and especially the proxy password are user specific and shall not be given to